croteb/hapi-dogwater-auth-blog-api/README.md

 * Move from memory storage to disk/sql/nosql.
 * Move to more external config based configuration.
 * Threaded comments
+* Pagination / filtering of posts and comments

 # Directories
 * fixtures - data to load into app on startup / test